 Refund Policy for Total Withdrawal from the University

 3 weeks……….
-40% (September 17-23)
+40% (February 4 - 10)

-more than 4 weeks – None
+- more than 4 weeks – None

 Repayment Policy for Federal Aid Recipients

-Students receiving federal financial aid, who completely terminate enrollment or stop attending all classes during a term for which payment has been received before completing more then 60 percent of the enrollment period, are subject to specific federal regulations.
+Students receiving federal financial aid, who completely terminate enrollment or stop attending all classes during a term for which payment has been received before completing more than 60 percent of the enrollment period, are subject to specific federal regulations.